Click Here to Learn More About Our Advanced Safety Protocols.

 Benefits of Dentures

 Regarding dentures in Weatherford, you may want to learn how they’re made.
 After all, it’s only fair that you know what went into your new teeth.
 Unfortunately, it can be hard to find the relevant facts.
-Given this reality, we at Cosmetic & Family Dentistry can help: below is a summary of standard denture parts and their manufacturing process.
+Given this reality, we at Cosmetic & Family Dentistry of Weatherford can help.
+Below is a summary of standard denture parts and their manufacturing process.
 Looking it over will let you see “how the magic happens,” so to speak.
 With that said, keep reading to get a new respect for dental restorations!

 Ultimately, dentures are made up of two principal parts: the base and the artificial teeth.
 Each component is essential to the prosthetic’s overall function.
 To see for yourself, consider their features: